 Video Overview of Baby Jogger City Mini Tour 2

 Stroller weight: 14 lbs

 Handlebar height: 38″

 Overall width: 17″

-Baby Jogger gives a lifetime warranty on the frame of the stroller and 1 year on small parts and fabric.
-Here is more information on the warranty.
+Baby Jogger gives a lifetime warranty on the frame of the stroller and a 1-year on small parts and fabric.

 Baby Jogger City Mini Tour 2 Available Colors